Eyevinn/streaming-onboarding/README.md

 - [H.264 is Magic:](https://sidbala.com/h-264-is-magic/) H.264 and video compression in general

 - [How Codecs Work Tutorial:](https://www.youtube.com/watch?v=LIi6A7r1fYs) A Video Codecs Introduction

+- [AV1 decoder model:](https://norkin.org/research/av1_decoder_model/index.html) This post can serve as an introduction to the parts of the AV1 specification related to the decoder model and levels

 - [Quality based encoding:](https://medium.com/@eyevinntechnology/the-road-to-everywhere-by-improving-existing-transcoding-workflows-ac427af68cbd) Introduction to quality based encoding